COSC481W-2020Fall/IndividualTasks/stattracker.md

 ### Alex
 - [ ] Generate initial statistics (win rate, card usage, etc.) to prepare for displaying them to the user

-## week of Oct.
-19 - Oct .26
-### Domenic
-- [ ] Home page will have a button for all 3 of our web pages.
-- [ ] Each page will have a navigation bar to make it easier to navigate our website.

-### Tristan
-- [ ] Use API in order to convert a deck code into a list of cards and create a deck by that.

-### Kristal
-- [ ] When 'none' is selected, it's ignored when adding to the database
-- [ ] Confirmation message when the game is successfully added to the database.

-### Alex
-- [ ] Generate initial statistics (win rate, card usage, etc.) to prepare for displaying them to the user